The information below is intended for undergraduate students in the Faculty of Arts and Science. Academic Regulations in other Faculties may differ.

 Moodle is Queen's online learning platform.
 You'll log into Moodle to access your course.
 All materials related to your course—notes, readings, videos, recordings, discussion forums, assignments, quizzes, groupwork, tutorials, and help—will be on the Moodle site.

 Queen’s courses are weighted in credit units [PDF].
 A typical one-term course is worth 3.0 units, and a typical two-term course is worth 6.0 units.
 You combine these units to create your degree.
-A general (three-year) BA requires a total of 90 credit units.
+A general (three-year) bachelor's degree requires a total of 90 credit units.

 To take an online course, you’ll need a good-quality computer (Windows XP/Vista/7, Pentium III, or Mac OS X 10.5, G4 or G5 processor, 256 MB RAM) with regular access to a high-speed internet connection, soundcard, speakers, and microphone, and up-to-date versions of free software (Explorer/Firefox, Java, Flash, Adobe Reader).
 See also Preparing For Your Course.